- Natto extract

 Nattokinase is an enzyme produced from nattō, a traditional Japanese food made from soybeans fermented with the bacterium, Bacillus subtilis.
-It can break down fibrin in the blood that forms clots.
-Studies in humans suggest that nattokinase can reduce high blood pressure and may benefit patients with Alzheimer’s disease.
-Although nattokinase has been promoted as an alternative anticancer treatment, clinical studies have not been conducted to show that it is effective.
+Lab studies suggest it can break down fibrin in the blood that forms clots or affect some factors that characterize Alzheimer's disease.
+Human studies are limited, and suggest nattokinase may reduce high blood pressure.
+Although nattokinase has been promoted as an alternative anticancer treatment, clinical studies have not been conducted.

-A few studies have shown that nattokinase has the ability to prevent deep vein thrombosis.
+Preliminary studies suggest that nattokinase may prevent deep vein thrombosis.

 - Alzheimer’s disease

-Studies using animal models have shown that nattokinase can degrade amyloid plaques.
-Human studies have not been conducted.
+Although animal models suggest nattokinase may degrade amyloid plaques, human studies have not been conducted.